Effectively Controlling Reasoning Models through Thinking Intervention: Introduction

-Reasoning-enhanced models, such as OpenAI's o1 \citep{jaech2024openai}, DeepSeek R1 \citep{guo2025deepseek}, and Google's Flash Thinking \citep{deepmind_gemini_flash_thinking}, mark a significant advancement in the field of large language models (LLMs).
-By explicitly incorporating a reasoning process prior to generating responses, these models demonstrate enhanced performance, especially when addressing complex tasks, such as mathematical problem-solving~\citep{MAA2024AIME}, programming~\citep{jimenez2024swebench}, and logical reasoning~\citep{saparov2023language}.
+Recent advances in reasoning-enhanced models, including OpenAI's o1 \citep{jaech2024openai}, DeepSeek's R1 \citep{guo2025deepseek}, and Google's Flash Thinking \citep{deepmind_gemini_flash_thinking}, have significantly expanded the capabilities of large language models (LLMs).
+By explicitly incorporating intermediate reasoning steps before producing answers, these models exhibit substantially improved performance in handling complex tasks such as mathematical problem-solving~\citep{MAA2024AIME}, programming assistance~\citep{jimenez2024swebench}, and logical inference~\citep{saparov2023language}.

-Despite these developments, the control of reasoning models still primarily relies on traditional input-level operations, such as prompt engineering \citep{sahoo2024systematic}, which modifies the instructions provided to the LLM.
-In this paper, we demonstrate that the explicit thinking step introduced in reasoning models provides enhanced transparency into the model's cognitive processes, creating new opportunities for direct and precise interventions within these reasoning stages.
+Despite these developments, existing methods for guiding reasoning models still predominantly rely on input-level manipulations, such as prompt engineering \citep{sahoo2024systematic}, which modifies the instructions provided to the LLM.
+In this work, we demonstrate that the explicit thinking steps introduced in reasoning LLMs not only provide enhanced transparency into the model's cognitive processes but also \textbf{create new opportunities for direct and precise interventions within these reasoning stages.}

-We introduce \textbf{\TI}, a novel paradigm designed to explicitly control the internal reasoning processes of models.
-Rather than allowing the model to generate entire reasoning chains on its own, \TI specifies token sequences (e.g., detailed guidance) to be inserted or replaced within the ongoing reasoning process.
-Such targeted interventions enable fine-grained and transparent control over the reasoning trajectory, aligning the model's behavior with specific task objectives. \TI has the following properties: (1) it does not require any form of model training and can be deployed in real-world settings with minimal engineering effort; (2) it is compatible with existing model control techniques such as prompt engineering and even more sophisticated fine-tuning approaches; (3) it enables fine-grained and flexible control over the reasoning process by adaptively inserting or revising intermediate reasoning steps based on context-specific and task-specific needs.
+Motivated by this insight, we introduce \textbf{\TI}, a novel paradigm that explicitly controls the internal reasoning processes of models.
+Rather than allowing the model to generate entire reasoning chains on its own, \TI specifies token sequences (e.g., detailed instructions, clarifications, or constraints) to be inserted or replaced within the ongoing reasoning process.
+Such targeted interventions enable fine-grained and transparent control over the reasoning trajectory, closely aligning the model's behavior with required task objectives.